it-innovation/sam/doc/concepts.rst

 Here we can see that none of otherClient's invocations can get access to newTasksForA, and so otherClients itself cannot either.

-The bold blue arrow from each invocation to the factory represents the "this" variable, giving the invocation access to its object's fields.
+The dashed blue arrow from each invocation to the factory represents the "this" variable, giving the invocation access to its object's fields.